-For regular monitoring and record-keeping, a Cause for Concern Form has been introduced-to account for both academic (SGM and Cornmarket/Frewin Court) and welfare matters (Cherwell House) that may arise.
+For regular monitoring and record-keeping, a Cause for Concern Form has been introduced - to account for both academic (Cornmarket/Frewin Court) and welfare matters (Cherwell House) that may arise.

-Friday mornings, between 09:30-11:00 is allocated for a review of each student's performance and any issues arising in the past week.
+Thursday mornings, between 09:30-11:00 is allocated for a review of each student's performance and any issues arising in the past week.
 Cause for Concern Forms will also be reviewed in this period.
-This time-slot is also assigned as a 'drop-in' session, situated on the 4th Floor, Administration Block in St Georges Mansions which allows tutors to communicate with the academic department and raise any concerns, clarify academic issues, etc.
+This time-slot is also assigned as a 'drop-in' session, situated on the 1st Floor, CS-1 Room Cornmarket, which allows tutors to communicate with the academic department and raise any concerns, clarify academic issues, etc.